Earth’s climate is changing with the global temperature now rising at a rate unprecedented in human history.

 To give an idea of the numbers, the increased melting is equivalent to twice the volume of all the ice in the European Alps lost annually.

-The Environmental Atlas of Europe is a UNEP-EEA-ESA joint project showcasing…
+Environmental Atlas of Europe

 "Environmental Atlas of Europe" is a joint project under European Environment Agency, United Nations Environment Programme (UNEP) and European Space Agency.